danielneil/Shark-Config/README.md

 trading-config.yml - Main configuration file.
-backtests/ - Back test code directory. strategies/ - Strategy code directory. bin/ - You have no power here.
+backtests/ - Back test code directory. strategies/ - Strategy code directory.
 ```
 ### Upon making a new configuration, commit it and then push back to the server as per regular git usage.
 ```
-# Verify your changes first.
-./bin/verify.sh

 git add trading-config.yml backtests strategies git commit -m 'RSI2 Configuration, backtest and strategy code' git push